 Some people usually include the date of birth, address, religion, and state of origin in their CV, but experts say such information is not needed in a modern CV.

 Modern CVs are not as cumbersome as the old CVs used to be because experts have argued that you should only provide the information your employer wants to see.
-While writing a CV is no rocket science but there are several writing help and professional CV services available for the purpose like Resume writing, cover letter and other related writing assignments.
+While writing a CV is no rocket science but there are several writing help and professional CV services available like ZapResume.io for the purpose of Resume writing, cover letters and other related writing assignments.

 An employer is not interested in the day you were born, hobbies or interests unrelated to the work, the religion you practice, and the state you are from.
 One of our other articles explains in detail the key points of a CV.
 There are a lot of websites offering free resume templates while there are a lot of CV professionals online who help in preparing amazing CVs that work best for a specific industry.
 Your resume is your gateway to an interview and thus needs special attention.
 It is your introduction detailing your career and educational history.

 What Is A Cover Letter

 A cover letter is a letter of introduction that is attached to a CV.

 A cover letter is not as detailed as a CV.
 A cover is just to serve as a way of introducing yourself to your prospective employer in best possible manner.